kashine6/Proportional-Sync-Feedback-Sensor/README.md

 If you prefer not to make the boards yourself, you can get the kit mentioned below.

-Both the DRV5055A2 and MT9105ET Hall sensors can be used.
+Both the DRV5055A2 and MT9105ET Hall sensors can be used in my test.

 **✅ PSF Board Schematic and PCB**